From Charlotte to the Outer Banks, North Carolina is a state filled with great experiences

-Any operator running, or considering tours to North Carolina, knows the Old North State is filled with major attractions, incredible scenery, culinary delights, rich history, and a very hospitable tourism community.
-Here are just a few great stops.
+Any operator running, or considering tours to North Carolina, knows the Tar Heel State is filled with major attractions, incredible scenery, culinary delights, rich history and a very hospitable tourism community.
+When it comes to crafting your North Carolina itinerary, here are just a few great stops.

 Charlotte

 Charlotte as a tour and travel destination has so much to offer, it’s nothing short of amazing.
-Cultural cravings can be experienced with P.N.C.
-Broadway Lights at the Blumenthal Arts Center, see Picasso’s talent at Levine Center for the Arts, or celebrate at the Juneteenth Festival of the Carolinas.
-Couple the latter with a Charlotte Black History Tour.
+Cultural cravings can be experienced with PNC Broadway Lights at the Blumenthal Arts Center, Levine Center for the Arts, or celebrating at the Juneteenth Festival of The Carolinas.
+Couple the latter with a Charlotte African American History Tour.
 Are you a lover of NASCAR?
 No problem, you’ll be covered at the NASCAR Hall of Fame.
 Spend the day with C-Charlotte Tours learning about Billy Graham and his hometown, culminating with the Billy Graham Library.
-There are holiday celebrations at the Charlotte Christmas Village, Speedway Christmas at Charlotte Motor Speedway, and Holidays at Daniel Stowe Botanical Gardens.
+There are holiday celebrations at the Charlotte Christmas Village, Speedway Christmas at Charlotte Motor Speedway, and Holidays at Daniel Stowe Botanical Garden.

 It might be an understatement to say Charlotte has great food.
 One spot that needs to be on your radar is the Optimist Hall, originally home to Charlotte’s largest textile mill.
-Twenty food and beverage stalls are a perfect option for lunch on your own.
-Charlottetraveltrade.com
+More than twenty food and beverage stalls are a perfect lunch option for groups. charlottetraveltrade.com

 Winston-Salem

 You’re likely familiar with crisp Moravian cookies, after all, there’s been a million pounds served.
 Old Salem Museum & Gardens is where the cookies can be found along with the Miksch heirloom garden and Single Brother’s Garden.
-There are other significant historic gardens at Historic Bathabara Park, the Arboretum and Gardens at Tanglewood Park, Paul J. Ciener Botanical Gardens, and Reynolda Gardens.
-A tour of the Reynolda House Museum should always be on a Winston-Salem itinerary.
-Visual and performing arts are a staple of Winston-Salem tours, including among others the Diggs Gallery, Delta Arts Center, Stevens Center, and Milton Rhodes Center for the Arts.
+There are other significant historic gardens at Historic Bethabara Park, the Arboretum and Gardens at Tanglewood Park, Paul J. Ciener Botanical Garden, and Reynolda Gardens.
+A tour of the Reynolda House Museum of American Art should always be on a Winston-Salem, North Carolina itinerary.
+Visual and performing arts are a staple of Winston-Salem tours, including among others the Diggs Gallery, Delta Arts Center, Stevens Center and Milton Rhodes Center for the Arts.

-Looking at Winston-Salem’s calendar of events and festivals, it seems there’s always something going-on.
-Here’s three to put on your radar: The biennial National Black Theatre Festival took place in August 2022 and in 2024, the festival returns to Winston-Salem.
-Put Gears & Guitars on your September 2023 itinerary calendar.
-It’s the biggest party on two wheels with world-class racing and a laundry list of live music.
-This year add a Winston-Salem Holiday Tour with a stop at the 59th Piedmont Craftsmen’s Fair on November 19-20, 2022. visitwinstonsalem.com
+Looking at Winston-Salem’s calendar of events and festivals, it seems there’s always something going on.
+Here’s two to put on your radar: Gears & Guitars is the biggest party on two wheels with world-class racing and a laundry list of live music.
+Your group can also take part in a Winston-Salem Holiday Tour with a stop at the 59th Piedmont Craftsmen’s Fair. visitwinstonsalem.com

 Durham

-In the college basketball world, Durham is well-known for the Duke Blue Devils and legendary recently retired Coach K. Trust me, those tickets are hard to come-by, but there are still plenty of reasons to spend a few days and nights in Durham.
-Along with Duke University, North Carolina Central University (NCCU), and Research Park, Durham has always been an ethnically diverse community.
-There are more than two dozen African-American Heritage Sites from north Durham to Duke University, downtown, central Durham to NCCU, and southern Durham.
+In the college basketball world, Durham is well-known for the Duke Blue Devils and legendary retired Coach K. Trust me, those tickets are hard to come by, but there are still plenty of reasons to spend a few days and nights in Durham.
+Along with Duke University, North Carolina Central University (NCCU), and Research Triangle Park, Durham has always been an ethnically diverse community.
+There are more than two dozen African American Heritage Sites from north Durham to Duke University, downtown, central Durham to NCCU, and southern Durham.
 The Carolina Theatre is perfect as an evening entertainment option and well worth a tour.

 Put Boxyard RTP on your Durham radar.
-Turning one-year-old, this is where industrial meets inventive.
-The result is a palette of unique flavors, local products, sounds, and one-of-a-kind experiences.
+This is where industrial meets inventive, the result being a palette of unique flavors, local products, sounds and one-of-a-kind experiences.
 It’s all set against a backdrop of used shipping containers. discoverdurham.com

 Fayetteville

-Off I-95, Fayetteville has a well-deserved reputation for honoring our military with 40 sites including battlefields, historical markers, and museums from the Revolutionary War to the Modern Military Era.
-Airborne and Special Operations Museum is certainly one of the finest and the first stop for many group travelers.
-The Cape Fear Botanical Gardens is another group favorite with docent-guided tours, workshops, and regular events.
-Groups are taking advantage of Fayetteville’s great culinary, arts and entertainment options to round out multi-day tours.
+Off I-95, Fayetteville has a well-deserved reputation for honoring our military with 40 sites including battlefields, historical markers and museums from the Revolutionary War to the Modern Military Era.
+The Airborne and Special Operations Museum is certainly one of the finest and the first stop for many group travelers.
+The Cape Fear Botanical Garden is another group favorite with docent-guided tours, workshops and regular events.
+Groups can be also take advantage of Fayetteville’s great culinary, arts and entertainment options to round out multi-day tours.

-There’s certainly much to like about Fayetteville, but one more you need to put on your radar is Sweet Valley Ranch.
+There’s certainly much to like about Fayetteville, but one more thing you need to put on your radar is Sweet Valley Ranch.
 You’re going to love this place.
-It’s a working farm with more than 350 from five continents, amusement rides, go-kart trails, and five annual seasonal events beginning with Springtime Adventures and concluding with Festival of Lights. visitfayettevillenc.com
+It’s a working farm with more than 350 animals from five continents, amusement rides, go-kart trails and five annual seasonal events beginning with Springtime Adventures and concluding with the Festival of Lights. distinctlyfayettevillenc.com

 Jackson County